 Bring Your Own Horse

-Visitors are welcome to bring their own horses to the park.
-The park charges an equestrian fee of $2 per horse per day, in addition to other park fees.
-All users must obtain a backcountry use permit for day use or overnight stays.
-Equestrians must bring their own weed-free horse feed.
+You are welcome to bring your own horses to the park.
+We charge an equestrian fee of $2 per horse per day, in addition to other park fees.
+You must obtain a backcountry use permit for day use or overnight stays.
+You must bring your own weed-free horse feed.
 All horses must have documentation of a current Coggins test.
 This rugged country is hard on horses and horseshoes, so make sure that you and your horse are physically fit.
 Call the park ahead of time to ask about the availability of water for your horse while on the trail.

 Five equestrian-oriented campsites are available, most of which offer corrals and water:

 Agua Adentro Pens is located along Camino a la Sauceda, the two-wheel-drive main road that accesses the park.
 The site has three large shade shelters, several livestock pens with an active water trough, three fire rings, picnic tables, and a dry, vault toilet.
 The area is so large that it is easy to move any horse or travel trailer around to make camp more comfortable.
 Located in the west-central part of the park, the site offers unlimited access to miles and miles of ranch roads and trails to explore.